 Escape the modern world, traveling down a dirt road into a remote valley in the Ozarks to this Airbnb located on a 200-acre bison farm.
 The ultimate in seclusion, you’ll be surrounded by bison, as well as an abundant number of turkey and deer.
 Stargazing is incredible, and the nightly rates include both breakfast and a bison tour.

 This magnificent historic estate spread across five acres is said to be the former home of legendary magician Harry Houdini.
-It’s just minutes Beverly Hills and Sunset Strip and includes its own hiking trails with ocean views, a rock waterfall, pond, heated pool and Jacuzzi, terraced gardens, outdoor fireplaces and more.
+It’s just minutes from Beverly Hills and Sunset Strip and includes its own hiking trails with ocean views, a rock waterfall, pond, heated pool and Jacuzzi, terraced gardens, outdoor fireplaces and more.
 It sleeps up to 12 with four large bedrooms with a master suite that includes a whirlpool tub and a carved stone mantelpiece.

-If horse ranching is something you’ve dreamed of doing, take this unique opportunity to say in a Shepard’s Wagon on a working Colorado Horse Ranch just 35 minutes from downtown Denver.
+If horse ranching is something you’ve dreamed of doing, take this unique opportunity to stay in a Shepard’s Wagon on a working Colorado Horse Ranch just 35 minutes from downtown Denver.
 Adjacent to a bubbling creek, you’ll enjoy picturesque views and a tranquil stay in this custom-built wagon that sits on an authentic 130-year-old wagon frame.